 SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders Of Faraday Future Intelligent Electric Inc. F/K/A Property Solutions Acquisition Corp.
 Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of February 22, 2022 - FFIE

-To:All persons or entities who purchased or otherwise acquired securities of Faraday Future Intelligent Electric Inc. F/K/A Property Solutions Acquisition Corp.("Faraday Future" or the "Company") (FFIE) and/or sold Faraday Future put options between January 28, 2021 and November 15, 2021 .
+To:All persons or entities who purchased or otherwise acquired securities of Faraday Future Intelligent Electric Inc. F/K/A Property Solutions Acquisition Corp.("Faraday Future" or the "Company") (FFIE) between January 28, 2021 and November 15, 2021 .
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Central District of California.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.